-Last week, we had unusually warm weather for the end of December which prompted me to get outdoors.
+Last week, we had unusually warm weather at the end of December, which prompted me to get outdoors.
 I had never been to Paddy Run and knew it had been stocked in early December.
-That was enough motivation to drive out there to take a look at it and maybe even catch a fish.
-I had read about Paddy Run on a number of different forums and, of course, it is fully disclosed on the Virginia stocking plan.
-Even with that, I really did not know what to expect — in my mind I had a vision of a Maryland creek like Great Seneca which did not offer much in terms of structure or scenery.
+That was enough motivation to drive out there to look at it and maybe even catch a fish.
+I had read about Paddy Run on several different forums, and, of course, it is fully disclosed in the Virginia stocking plan.
+Even with that, I really did not know what to expect — in my mind, I had a vision of a Maryland creek like Great Seneca, which did not offer much in terms of structure or scenery.
 Thankfully, Paddy Run is the opposite.

 I pulled off the main road in the first parking lot where the “trout stocked water” signs began just north of Route 600.
-I got out of the truck and walked over to look up and down the stream.
+I exited the truck and looked up and down the stream.
 There did not appear to be much water here, so I wrote it off in terms of fishing on this particular day.
-I noted that a dirt road paralleled the west bank of the creek and assumed that it provided access for the stocking truck but I did not follow it to see how far up it went.
-Instead, I followed the major dirt road up to the northern access point about a half-mile upstream.
+I noted that a dirt road paralleled the west bank of the creek and assumed that it provided access for the stocking truck, but I did not follow it to see how far up it went.
+Instead, I followed the major dirt road up to the northern access point, which was about a half-mile upstream.

 As you can see from the picture below, there is plenty of posted documentation about this stretch of the creek.
-It’s obvious that Paddy Run is mostly on private property and our access is controlled by the kindness of the landowners whose property the stream runs through.
+It’s obvious that Paddy Run is mostly on private property, and our access is controlled by the kindness of the landowners whose property the stream runs through.
 I respected the sign prohibiting vehicles and walked to the stream from the intersection.
-The redline on the map shows the total extent of my hike and represents a 3.27 mile round-trip.
-Of that, only a quarter-mile each way was spent walking from the parking area to the actual stream.
-Given that short distance, I certainly hope that folks respect the landowners’ request and do not drive farther in.
+The red line on the map shows the total extent of my hike and represents a 3.27-mile round-trip.
+Of that, only a quarter mile each way was spent walking from the parking area to the actual stream.
+Given that short distance, I hope folks respect the landowners’ request and do not drive farther in.

-The dirt road runs all the way up to the top of the redline where it begins to move away from the creek.
+The dirt road runs all the way up to the top of the redline, where it begins to move away from the creek.
 VDGIF posted the “stocked trout water” signs regularly along the entire stretch.
-About a mile and a quarter in, you’ll run into a gate which prevents any vehicle access, whether it’s a landowner or a trespasser, from moving farther upstream.
-The stocked water signs continue, so I assume that the stock truck has the key to continue upstream.
+About a mile and a quarter in, you’ll run into a gate that prevents any vehicle access, whether it’s a landowner or a trespasser, from moving farther upstream.
+The stocked water signs continue, so I assume the stock truck has the key to continue upstream.

 One final point is that the stream south of Route 600 is all private property and posted — so when you visit Paddy, be sure you fish upstream.